flickleafy/phi4_multimodal_consumer/README.md

 ## License

-This project follows the license terms of the Phi-4-multimodal-instruct model.
-For details, see the LICENSE file and Microsoft's usage terms for the Phi-4 model.
+This project is licensed under the GNU General Public License v3.0 (GPLv3); see the [LICENSE](./LICENSE) file in the project root for details.

+The Phi-4 multimodal model is licensed under Microsoft's custom license – see the [LICENSE](Phi-4-multimodal-instruct/LICENSE) file in the model directory.

 ## Acknowledgments